Alumni Management: The Value Of Former Employeesby Community Admin in Corporate Alumni | Last Edited: 24th April 2019

 Those good leavers are a key part of the talent pipeline and solutions such as EnterpriseAlumni enable active search and sourcing across an established network of potential candidates for future roles.
 Re-hires (boomerang employees) and referred talent by those alumni are invaluable.

-By encouraging engagement and long term loyalty, individuals are more likely to interact in a supportive way with their former employer – such as providing bespoke expert knowledge, or acting as brand ambassadors, customers or suppliers.
+By encouraging engagement and long term loyalty, individuals are more likely to interact in a supportive way with their former employers – such as providing bespoke expert knowledge or acting as brand ambassadors, customers or suppliers.